 - Coursera’s “Specializations” combines different related courses into a longer complete learning experience.
 For example, Foundations of Teaching for Learning has 8 courses that run for almost a year altogether.
 Although you can take all the courses separately for free as well, Specializations adds a Verified Certificate and a Capstone Project – an assignment that serves as a way for students to demonstrate the knowledge they have acquired in a Specialization to an applied project.

-- Udemy for Organization offers Learning Management System, course creation for internal use, access to existing Udemy content, and analytics to track progress of employees.
+- Udemy for Business offers Learning Management System, course creation for internal use, access to existing Udemy content, and analytics to track progress of employees.

 Tracking, management, and certifications are all important, however are they enough for corporate needs?

 Online courses are a valuable source of content and can be beneficial for many areas.
 Yet content alone is not enough – it’s lacking live practice, sharing of experiences, real-life social interaction and the charisma of the trainer, which are all important elements of learning, impossible to fake with current technology.
 Maybe things will change with better video conferencing, virtual reality, or holograms.
 Although, even then, choice will have to be made between the quality of interaction and massive participation.

 All in all, already popular online training will get even more traction, especially with Generation Y, used to consuming digital media, rapidly joining the workforce.
 Nevertheless we believe that corporate trainers don’t have to worry – classroom training won’t disappear anytime soon.
 Both forms of education co-exist and complement each other, and they can go forward hand-in-hand in the future.